Mazda Dealerships

 A screenshot of the end of service payment screen A screenshot of the card input screen

-Providing a Detailed Service History
+Service History Dashboard

 In the history tab, we created an in-app reference point for owners to view past services.
 Here, we considered when an owner is ready to sell their vehicle and wants to communicate that it was well-cared for.
 Additionally, this feature introduces new owners to the benefits of the MyMazda application, instilling an already established value proposition to a new owner.